nickzoic/migen-gigatron/README.md

 ![ROM Map](doc/rom_map.png)

-I'm thinking some kind of lookup table could pack these pages a bit more tightly in the internal RAM, thus scavenging back enough storage to fit in the actual RAM.
+I'm thinking some kind of lookup table could pack these pages a bit more tightly in the internal RAM, thus scavenging back some storage to fit in the actual RAM.